RMaffei/RMaffei/README.md

 - 👀 I’m interested in design and game development.
 - 🌱 I’m currently learning UX Design and front-end web development.
 - 💞️ I’m looking to learn from others.
-- 📫 Reach me: @RaeMaffei
+- 📫 Reach me: @RaeMaffei on most socials.

 <!---
 RMaffei/RMaffei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.